haadiya-k/Pre-Work-IOS-101/README.md

 Submitted by: **Haadiya Khan**

-**Pre Work IOS 101** is an app that... displays three labels (name, university, and aspiring profession) and a button that is used to change the background colour of the display.
+**Pre Work IOS 101** is an app that displays three labels (name, university, and aspiring profession) and a button that is used to change the background colour of the display.

 Time spent: **1.5** hours spent in total